Ed12908/CoreCraft/README.md

 7. Move to 4-bit buses with split, join, compare, increment, negate, and subtract missions.

 The circuit editor keeps level input and output nodes fixed from deletion.
 User-added gates can be moved, wired, and deleted.
 Solved levels are saved locally.

+## About

+Made by Edouard Binsztok under the MIT license.